-Once academic program needs are identified by the campuses or by General Administration, General Administration, in consultation with the campuses, shall forward, after appropriate review, recommendations to the Board of Governors regarding how best to meet those needs.
-All campuses shall have an opportunity to participate in a process for recommending the best way to address those needs.
-Disciplinary and cross-disciplinary processes that utilize campus faculty and administrators shall be established to determine whether expansion of a current degree program, collaboration in a joint degree program, an online degree program, or a standalone degree program is the best option.
 In these processes, faculty expertise is essential for sound academic decision making at the campus and system levels.
 At the campus, disciplinary, cross-disciplinary, University, and Board levels, analysis and recommendation of the need for a new academic program, the place for its establishment, and the method of its delivery shall be based on:

-- (1) number, location, and mode of delivery of existing programs, - (2) the relation of the program to the distinctiveness of the campus and the mission of the campus, - (3) the demand for the program in the locality, region, or State as a whole, - (4) whether the program would create unnecessary or unjustified duplication, - (5) employment opportunities for program graduates, - (6) faculty quality and number for offering the program, - (7) the availability of campus resources (library, space, labs, equipment, external funding, and the like) to support the program, - (8) the number and quality of lower-level and cognate programs for supporting the new program, - (9) impact of program decision on access and affordability, - (10) the expected quality of the proposed degree program, - (11) any other consideration relevant to the need for the program, such as economic development, and - (12) feasibility of a joint or collaborative program by two or more campuses.
+- (1) number, location, and mode of delivery of existing programs, - the relation of the program to the distinctiveness of the campus and the mission of the campus, - (3) the demand for the program in the locality, region, or State as a whole, - (4) whether the program would create unnecessary duplication, - (5) employment opportunities for program graduates, - (6) faculty quality and number for offering the program, - (7) the availability of campus resources (library, space, labs, equipment, external funding, and the like) to support the program, - (8) the number and quality of lower-level and cognate programs for supporting the new program, - (9) impact of program decision on access and affordability, - (10) the expected quality of the proposed degree program, - (11) feasibility of a joint or collaborative program by two or more campuses, and - (12) any other consideration relevant to the need for the program.